The perfect spring dessert! These lemon coconut cupcakes are packed with zesty and bright lemon flavors then topped with a coconut buttercream.

 These lemon coconut cupcakes are super simple to make, even though they look like they took you forever to make.
 These cupcakes are made with 10 ingredients that you likely already have on hand.
 The chocolate eggs are completely optional but really make these spring cupcakes so cute.

-- All Purpose flour: I prefer to use all purpose flour as I feel like the cake flour doesn’t provide much structure for the cupcakes and results in a spongy like cupcake.
+- All Purpose flour: I prefer to use all purpose flour but cake flour would work here too.

 - Baking Powder: This is what helps the cupcakes rise just enough.